wso2-extensions/ballerina-module-wso2-mi/README.md

 }
 ```

-Ballerina function that contains `@mi:Operation` annotation maps with an operation in the Ballerina connector.
+Ballerina function that contains `@mi:Operation` annotation maps with an operation in the Ballerina module.

 ### Generate the module